PRITHIVSAKTHIUR/How-to-run-huggingface-spaces-on-local-machine-demo/README.md

 ![alt text](assets-cpu/cpu.png)

-✅ After the successful -run you will see the components loading to the local code
+✅ After the successful -run you will see the components loading to the local code editor

     ===== Application Startup at 2024-06-17 16:51:58 =====
     The cache for model files in Transformers v4.22.0 has been updated.
 Migrating your old cache.
 This is a one-time only operation.
 You can interrupt this and resume the migration later on by calling `transformers.utils.move_cache()`.